cyclic-software/docs/docs/overview/launch.md

 # Launch

 Cyclic apps are hosted on AWS serverless infrastructure.
 This means any lambda constraints are inherited.
-This also means there are no servers to manage, no OS patches to apply, no maintenance windows to schedule and no networking headaches.
+This also means there are no servers to manage, no OS patches to apply, no maintenance windows to schedule, and no networking headaches.

 There are no servers to start or stop.
 When your app gets more requests, Lambda will initialize more runtimes for you.
 We will then start your app and send it all the http traffic.